 Before using the SNMP or HTTP server feature, you must assign an IP address to the LT 4448.
 To do so, you need to first install the SNMP configuration software (hereafter referred to as the software) in your PC and connect the LT 4448 to your PC.
-Have a PC, USB cable (A/B), and the supplied CD-ROM ready.
+Have a PC and USB cable (A/B) ready.